PGA Tour Logo

 PGA Tour Logo History

 Beman was dissatisfied that the symbol was not associated with golf and strikingly resembled the logos of the Amateur Athletic Union and Union Pacific Railroad.
 He believed the PGA Tour lacked a clear brand, hindering its development.
 The commissioner wanted the emblem to show dynamism and tell a story.
-Art West, the director of marketing, held the same view and insisted on changing the organization’s visual identity.
+Art West, the marketing director, held the same view and insisted on changing the organization’s visual identity.

 In 1979, they began to work together and even made preliminary sketches, but they did not achieve the desired result.
 Ultimately, Beman decided to seek help from his acquaintance – Esmond Cardon Walker.
 He was the head of The Walt Disney Company, so he managed an entire team of professional artists.
 Esmond tasked the creation of the PGA Tour emblem to a creative group from Orlando, which was based in the basement of Disney World.
 At the same time, West hired the advertising company J. Walter Thompson to develop a concept.